fran-bl/AOC24/README.md

 # Advent of Code 2024

-Personal repo of AOC 2024 solutions.
+Personal repository of AOC 2024 solutions.

 Everything is written in **Python 3.12**.